observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  ./hello-framework<span class="invert">&nbsp;</span>
 <span class="focus">└</span></pre>

 Next you’ll enter the project’s title.
-This title appears in the sidebar as well as on all pages.
+A project’s title appears in the sidebar as well as on all pages.
 (A memorable title will make your project easier to find in your browser history, for one.)
 You can hit Enter here to accept the default title derived from the directory you entered in the previous step.

 <pre><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>